liminm/meal-mentor/README.md

 ## Introduction

-Maintaining a healthy diet can be challenging due to the overwhelming number of recipes and dietary information available. **Meal Mentor** simplifies this process by providing personalized recipe recommendations based on users' dietary requirements and nutritional goals.
+In today's fast-paced world, maintaining a healthy diet can be challenging.
+With an overwhelming number of recipes and dietary information available, finding meals that meet individual nutritional needs and preferences is time-consuming and often frustrating.
+Meal Mentor aims to simplify this process by providing personalized recipe recommendations based on users' dietary requirements and nutritional goals.

+## Problem Description

+Many individuals struggle to plan meals that align with their dietary preferences, nutritional goals, and health requirements.
+Whether someone is following a specific diet like keto, vegan, or Mediterranean, or trying to manage macronutrient intake (e.g., high protein, low carb), finding suitable recipes can be a daunting task.

+Existing recipe platforms often lack the ability to provide personalized recommendations that consider both dietary restrictions and specific nutritional values.
+Users are left to manually sift through countless recipes, which is inefficient and discouraging.

+**Meal Mentor** addresses this problem by leveraging advanced technologies to deliver tailored recipe suggestions, enhancing the user experience and promoting healthier eating habits.

 ## Project Overview